Please check both this page and syllabus every week; they will keep being

 (There is no need to copy tables of planetary data, since all the constants needed

 for the solution will be provided in the exam.)
+You retain the midterm notes,

 Q: Until when can I drop the course without academic penalty?